Juanda0/jdecheverv-st0263/lab 3 - 2/readme.md

-# LAB 3-1: File Management in HDFS and S3
+# LAB 3-2: Data Catalog with Glue and Athena

 ## Course Details